abhilash1985/RssFeedReader/README.md

-# README
+# RSS Feed Reader

-This README would normally document whatever steps are necessary to get the application up and running.
+This web application is used to parse RSS feed URLs using Nokogiri and show the latest articles sorted by date.

-Things you may want to cover:
+## Getting Started

 * Ruby version  - 2.6.1